gordonguthrie/TheManual/the_manual/chapter5/ugens_channels_mixing_and_panning.md

 What value does `b` have?
 Well it fluctuates between -1 and 1 440 times a second. `b` is not a variable like in `javascript` or `c` which holds discrete values, it holds a signal.

-`SinOsc` is a `UGen` - a unit generator - a bit of code that generates a signal.
+`SinOsc` is a `uGen` - a unit generator - a bit of code that generates a signal.

 ## Channels